 The Panel has decided to publish this report as a resource to assist higher education providers to consider the impact of online and mixed mode delivery, and improve their practices and processes for delivery of higher education in these modes.
 As the sector moves into a new phase where these modes of delivery are increasingly embedded into most institutions’ normal operating practices, it is increasingly important to ensure that the quality of the student experience is optimised regardless of mode of delivery.

 Release of Discussion Paper ‘Next steps on improving the transparency of higher education admissions’ for public comment

-Following targeted consultation by the Higher Education Standards Panel Advisory Committee on Admissions Transparency (HACAT) earlier in 2022, the Panel has released a discussion paper for consultation including a proposal to (1) extend sector-agreed admissions information sets to include information for prospective postgraduate and international applicants and (2) change expression of lowest Australian Tertiary Admissions Rank (ATAR) in admission information.
+Following targeted consultation by the Higher Education Standards Panel Advisory Committee on Admissions Transparency (HACAT) earlier in 2022, the Panel released a discussion paper for consultation.
+This included a proposal to (1) extend sector-agreed admissions information sets to include information for prospective postgraduate and international applicants and (2) change expression of lowest Australian Tertiary Admissions Rank (ATAR) in admission information.

 Further work on admissions transparency

 The Panel has established an advisory committee on admissions transparency to help it take forward a new request from the former Minister for Education and Youth, the Hon Alan Tudge MP.

 - extend the sector-agreed 2017 admissions transparency common terminology definitions and information set specifications to include information on admission requirements for postgraduate courses and information targeted to international students interested in seeking admission to Australian courses;